LitKnd/TSQLBeginners/docs/README.md

 * [01:07:18](https://www.youtube.com/watch?v=r61wTGxcjP0&t=4038s) Simplify our data a bit, and then CROSS JOIN
 * [01:09:40](https://www.youtube.com/watch?v=r61wTGxcjP0&t=4180s) Recap of the joins and info about homework for next time

-### Learn GROUP BY and CASE
+### Solutions for JOINs Homework and Learn GROUP BY and CASE
-*Releasing May 6, 2020*

-We through sample solutions for JOINs, then introduce GROUP BY clauses and CASE statements.
+We step through sample solutions for JOINs homework, then introduce GROUP BY clauses and CASE statements.

+**Sample solutions for JOINs homework** are in [6_Joins_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/6_Joins_Solutions.sql)

+**Follow along with the demo** using [7_GroupingAndCase_DiagramsForHomework.ipynb](https://github.com/LitKnd/TSQLBeginners/blob/master/7_GroupingAndCase_DiagramsForHomework.ipynb) -- this is a Jupyter notebook file which will open in Azure Data Studio

+**Try your hand at the homework** with [8_GroupingAndCase_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/8_GroupingAndCase_Homework.sql)

 ### CTEs, Subqueries, Derived Tables, Oh My!
 *Releasing May 13, 2020*